ilyarudyak/cs229-machine-learning/udacity/charityML/notes.md

 - listen Ng about SVM and try to implement it;

 #### misc
-- do timing of all algorithms on a small subset;
+- do timing of all algorithms on a small subset; --DONE

 #### questions
 - skewed features;